shoui520/shoui520.github.io/docs/new-guide-preview.md

 Learners that want to go the extra mile may want to look into learning *pitch accent* and the correct IPA pronunciation on their own, ideally as early as possible.

+## 3.3 Learning milestones

+For those that are curious, here is the level of Japanese ability you can expect to have after reaching these milestones.

+- 10 raw anime series: You are really starting to get the hang of listening to Japanese.
+You are probably able to understand a good chunk of sentences now.
+Anime you watched at the beginning of your learning journey are going to feel so much different!
+- 25 raw anime series: At this point listening to Japanese is going to feel more natural than ever before.
+- 50 raw anime series: If you have been keeping up with your study... then I can't really consider you a beginner anymore at this point.
+There's going to be a huge difference between your abilty now compared to when you were starting out!
+- 1 full novel finished: While you had a really rough time trying to understand this book, you are beginning to really shoot out of the beginner stage.
+The next book you read will be noticeably easier.
+- 5 novels finished: I wouldn't consider you are a beginner anymore.
+You are really beginning to build up good Japanese reading proficiency.
+- 10 novels: Completely intermediate at this point.
+Congratulations!

-## 3.3 Closing notes: post-beginner stage and beyond
+## 3.4 Closing notes: post-beginner stage and beyond

-There isn't really much else to the learning process other than learn words and grammar and immerse a lot.
-You can really just get fluent at Japanese eventually with this method.
+There isn't really much else to the learning process other than immerse a lot and learn words and grammar.
+You can really get fluent at Japanese with this method.
 But one thing does change when you leave the beginner stage.

 Learning vocabulary with Anki will become much more personal as you will be making your own cards from words found in your immersion in a process we call *mining*.
 The recommended mining guide is [Donkuri's mining guide](https://donkuri.github.io/learn-japanese/mining/).
 Mining will essentially become the heart of your Japanese *study*.

-### Discord
+Thank you so much for taking your time to read this guide and I wish you good luck on your Japanese learning journey!

-If you have any questions, you can ask at our Discord.
+If you have any questions, you can ask away at our Discord server.

 [Join the Discord :fontawesome-brands-discord:](/join){: .md-button }